 Treatment Options for Xanax Addiction

-Our residential program provides 24/7 care in a structured environment.
+Our residential treatment program provides 24/7 care in a structured environment.
 Clients engage in daily therapy sessions, including individual and group counseling, while focusing entirely on recovery without outside distractions.

-Our intensive outpatient program offers a flexible treatment option for those stepping down from inpatient care or with strong support at home.
+Our intensive outpatient program offers a flexible treatment option for those stepping down from residential care or with strong support at home.
 Clients attend therapy several times a week while beginning to reintegrate into everyday life.